galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 > 2. Run ***FeatureFinderMultiplex*** {% icon tool %} on the mzML file.
 Change **`Labelling`** to `\[ \] \[Arg6,Lys6\]`.
 >
 >   > ### {% icon tip %} Tip (Expert level): Detecting features of knockouts
 >   > In biology, there are rarely cases in which a gene product is completely shut off between two conditions.
 Rather, most changes are gradual.
-However, in some situations, you will have the situation that a protein is present in only one of the tested conditions and completely lacking in another.
+However, in some situations, you will have the situation that a protein is detectable in only one of the tested conditions and completely lacking in another.
 A classical example would be comparing a "knockout" mouse with its "wild-type" counterpart.
+>   >
 >   > Due to the feature detection algorithm of ***FeatureFinderMultiplex*** {% icon tool %}, those features would normally be disregarded, as they do not look like typical features in labelled samples.
->   >
 >   > However, there is a built-in option in ***FeatureFinderMultiplex*** {% icon tool %} that enables finding of "knockout features".
 If you expect one or more proteins to be completely missing in at least one of your conditions, select the advanced option **`knockouts present`**.
 >   > Switching on this option is not recommended as a default setting, as it increases the possibility of false positives.
-When using this option, be advised to check for false positives carefully, as described [below](#expert-level-evaluation-and-optimization-of-quantitation-results).
+When using this option, be advised to check for false positives carefully, as described [below](#evaluation-and-optimization-of-quantitation-results).
 >   {: .tip}
 {: .hands_on}

 # Peptide and Protein Identification and Conversion

-In this tutorial, peptide identification will be performed using the workflow of the previous [Peptide ID Tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).
-Here, peptide ID and protein inference were performed using [SearchGUI](https://compomics.github.io/projects/searchgui.html) and [PeptideShaker](https://compomics.github.io/projects/peptide-shaker.html).
+In this tutorial, peptide identification will be performed using the workflow of the previous [Peptide ID Tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-oms/tutorial.html).
-To be able to further process the mzid output of ***PeptideShaker*** {% icon tool %}, we will have to modify the mzid slightly to make it compatible to the OpenMS tools used in this tutorial.
+A common problem in mass spectrometry are misassigned mono-isotopic precursor peaks.
+Although most search engines allow for some adaptation of the monoisotopic peak, we will instead perform a recalculation of the monoisotopic peaks based on the previously identified features prior to peptide identification.
+This step facilitates mapping peptide IDs to identified features [later on](#mapping-features-to-ids).
+To do so, we will use the OpenMS tool ***HighResPrecursorMassCorrector*** {% icon tool %}.

+[//]: # TODO: Read about monoisotopic peak problem, give citation to review!

 > ### {% icon hands_on %} Hands-on: Peptide and Protein Identification and Conversion
-> 1. Run the workflow "ProteinID_SG_PS" on the test dataset.
-> 2. For compatibility reasons, run ***Replace*** {% icon tool %} on the mzid output of ***PeptideShaker*** {% icon tool %}.
-Copy the following pattern in the field **`Find pattern`**: `.*name="PeptideShaker PSM confidence type".*`.
-Leave the field **`Replace with`** empty.
-Change the tick box **`Find-Pattern is a regular expression`** to `Yes` and execute.
+> 1. Run ***HighResPrecursorMassCorrector*** {% icon tool %} on the `mzML` file.
+Use the output of ***FeatureFinderMultiplex*** {% icon tool %} as a second input file.
-> 3. Use ***IDFileConverter*** {% icon tool %} to convert the modified mzid to idXML.
-Change the parameter **'Output file type'** to `idXML` and leave the other options at default.
+> 2. Open the workflow "proteinID_oms" and modify it:
+>   - Delete the **PeakPickerHiRes** {% icon tool %} node.
+>   - Connect the `mzML` input directly to the **XTandemAdapter** {% icon tool %} node
+> 1. Run the workflow "proteinID_oms" on the test dataset.
+[//]: # TODO: **Adapt the workflow name and delete 1) the PeakPickerHiRes node and 2) the contaminant analysis in the WF.**
 {: .hands_on}

 # Quant to ID matching